What should a CEO report to the board?

 The board's response to the information received will vary according to the nature of the data and the dialogue this requires.
 For example, compliance data and financial and other historical performance reporting might elicit brief comment only.
 When historical data indicates that 'all is as it should be', there does not necessarily need to be any formal discussion.
 A noting, a word of appreciation or acknowledgement of standards achieved is often all that is necessary.
 Having said this, however, we offer a caution.
 Just because the numbers look good does not mean that these necessarily represent a true and accurate picture.
 Recent events in the corporate world make abundantly clear the need for regular independent verification using the skills of the organisation's external auditor and thorough and diligent work by the board's audit committee and internal audit.

 Other information will elicit debate and dialogue among directors and between directors and the CEO.
-For example, most CEO make recommendations to their board about a wide range of matters, some policy-related, some relating to the organisation's strategic affairs.
+For example, most CEOs make recommendations to their board about a wide range of matters, some policy-related, some relating to the organisation's strategic affairs.
 CEOs are regularly required to present papers to the board.
 These typically form the basis for board dialogue and debate and serve as the background for board decision-making.

 Make board requirements explicit